zarpcik/archscript/README.md

 Hi.
-This is my shell script to download tools what I use daily.
+This is my shell script to download tools I use daily.